AxelHamburch/AxelHamburch/README.md

 I'm an enthusiastic technician and I'm just discovering new possibilities.

-- 🔭 I'm currently working on improving the Lightning ATM
+- 🔭 I'm currently working on lightning ⚡ projects
-- 🌱 I’m currently learning python and working with GitHub
-- 👯 I’m looking to collaborate on technical projects with bitcoin and lightning ⚡
 - 📫 How to reach me: On Telegram or Twitter by @AxelHamburch